Landon Turner (basketball): Paralysis

-On the morning of July 26, 1981, Turner was driving on Indiana State Road 46 near Columbus, Indiana, when his car lost control on a curve and flipped.
+On the morning of July 25, 1981, Turner was driving on Indiana State Road 46 near Columbus, Indiana, when he lost control of his car on a curve in the road and flipped it.
 He was driving to the Kings Island amusement park in Ohio with three friends, who were all also injured in the crash.
 Turner had not been wearing a seat belt when he crashed.
 Turner was taken to Bartholomew County Hospital in Columbus before he was transferred to Indiana University Health Methodist Hospital later that same day.
 Knight, who was on a summer fishing vacation in Idaho, flew back to Indiana to be with Turner and his family.
 He was also visited in hospital by Thomas, who remarked to teammate Randy Wittman: "If I knew this was going to happen, I wouldn't have left".
 Turner fractured his spine and felt "some paralysis in his hands and legs" after the accident.
 With the injury low in his back, Turner eventually had the full use of his arms and hands return but his legs were permanently paralyzed.
+His medical costs in hospital were covered by his father's healthcare insurance policy through his employer, Ford Motor Company.

+Turner's incident earned national attention and he received an outpouring of mail during his hospital stay; Richard Pryor, B. J. Thomas, Dick Enberg and Darryl Stingley were among those who wrote to him.
+Knight organized a campaign to establish the Landon Turner Trust Fund that helped raise $400,000 to pay for Turner's medical bills.
+Knight, Indiana University president John W. Ryan, former U.S. senator Birch Bayh and former Governor of Indiana Otis Bowen volunteered as advisors for the fund.
+Thomas staged an all-star basketball game in 1981 that helped raise an additional $90,000.
 Turner stayed in hospital for four months before he returned to his parents' house.
 During his recovery time, Turner and Knight developed a close relationship that was considered to be like that of a father and son.
 Knight named Turner as team captain of the Hoosiers for the 1981–82 season.

-Knight organized a national campaign to create the Landon Turner Trust Fund that helped raise $400,000 to pay for Turner's medical bills.
-Thomas staged an all-star basketball game in 1981 that helped raise an additional $90,000.
 The Boston Celtics honoured Turner by selecting him as the 225th and final selection of the 1982 NBA draft at the suggestion of Knight, who had mentioned it in a conversation with Celtics general manager Red Auerbach and head coach Bill Fitch at an NBA instructional camp a month prior.
+Auerbach stated after making the selection: "We would have been honored to have him be part of the Boston Celtics and felt this is one way to show how we felt about him."
 Knight considered the gesture "a beautiful thing" by the Celtics and subsequently called Auerbach "one of the class people in sports."
 After finding out he had been drafted, Turner jocularly sent a telegram to Auerbach that read: "When do I report for tryout?"
 Auerbach stayed in contact with Turner and sent him two championship watches when the Celtics won the NBA Finals in 1984 and 1986.